Argentine Ants in Central Florida

 Argentine ants are considered a major household and garden pest in Florida.
 A single colony of Argentine ants can contain up to several hundred thousand workers.
 They reproduce quickly, creating supercolonies that displace native ants.
 Because they are attracted to water sources, Argentine ants build nests near homes in soil and under shrubs.
 A single colony of Argentine ants can contain up to several hundred thousand workers, making their elimination very difficult.

 Argentine Ant Habitats

-Argentine ants will set up quarters anywhere close to food—in the ground, between boards and timber, in concrete wall cracks and even in human belongings around the house.
-In temperate weather, Argentine ants are usually found outdoors next to sidewalks, around plants or underneath stones or boards.
-When the weather gets too dry or too wet, these ants may find their way into your home.
-Once inside, they will forage for food, feeding on meat, eggs, oils, fats and sweet items like fruit.
+Argentine ants will set up quarters anywhere close to food.
+Their nests are located in the ground, between boards and timber, in concrete wall cracks, and even in human belongings around the house.
+In temperate weather, Argentine ants are usually found outdoors next to sidewalks, around plants, or underneath stones or boards.
+When the weather gets too dry or too wet, Argentine ants may find their way into your home.
+Once inside, these ants will forage for food, feeding on meat, eggs, oils, fats, and sweet items like fruit.